Levocetirizine Dihydrochloride Tablet

 Uses of Levocetirizine Dihydrochloride Tablet

-Uses of levocetirizine dihydrochloride tablets?
+What are the uses of levocetirizine dihydrochloride tablets?

 Levocetirizine Dihydrochloride Tablet is a powerful antihistamine that helps relieve allergy symptoms by blocking H1 receptors—the spots where histamine (the chemical that causes sneezing, itching, and swelling) attaches.